 Always confident.
 Never arrogant.

-Always supportive and challenging.
+Always welcoming.
 Never excluding.

-Always welcoming.
+Always supportive and challenging.
 Never coddling.

 Always collaborating across borders.
 Never siloed or territorial.